 While incline Smith press is not possible in the G12, you can do Smith machine flat bench press.

 The Force USA G12 Smith machine has a 770 lb weight capacity rating, as do all the other Force USA all-in-one gym models.
 Virtually nobody needs a higher weight capacity than this for Smith machine exercises.

 The G12 Smith machine bar has 12″ long sleeves, which is the same as all the other G-Series models.

-It would be ideal to have a little bit more length on these, just because there are some people who may only have the super thick “crumb” bumper plates.
+It would be ideal to have a little bit more length on these, just because some people may only have the super thick “crumb” bumper plates.
 Those people will only be able to fit six 45 lb plates on the entire bar, or 270 lbs total.
 However, most people will have thinner bumper plates or regular thin cast iron plates, in which case they can load on more than enough weight.

-The G12 has the same style of Smith machine safety catches that are on the G9 and G6 Smith machines.
+The G12 has the same style of Smith machine safety catches that are on the G20, G9 and G6 Smith machines.
 It’s a steel mechanism that you can slide up and down the Smith machine track.
 It has a long steel strip that you rotate and place on top of any of the chrome pegs on the adjacent column.
 It prevents the Smith bar from going any further down.

-The idea is to set the safety catches at or just below the bottom of the range of motion for any Smith machine exercise where you could possibly get stuck under the bar if you failed.
+The idea is to position the safety catches at or just below the bottom of the range of motion for any Smith machine exercise where you could possibly get stuck under the bar if you failed.
 I advise using it even if you’re using a weight you can easily handle.
 It’s just a good safety practice to make into a habit.